PablooDario/Cpp-Implemented-Data-Structures/Readme.md

 # Short explanation of each Structure and its complexity

-## Linked List / Circular List
+## Linked List / Double Linked List / Circular List

+**Linked List**
+Serially Connected Nodes consisting of 2 fields:
+- Data
+- A pointer to the next node

+**Double Linked List**
+Serially Connected Nodes consisting of 3 fields:
+- Data
+- A pointer to the next node
+- A pointer to the previous node

+This doesn`t change the way the list works, it is just another type of list that can facilitate the implementation.

+**Circular List**
-Serially Connected Nodes consisting of 2 fields: data and a pointer to the next node.
+Serially Connected Nodes consisting of 2 fields:
+- Data
+- A pointer to the next node

+The only difference between a linked list and a circular list is that in the linked list the last node points to `NULL` and in a circular points to the first element.

-**Disclaimer**: in this implementation I only use a pointer to save the headof the list, but other implementations use another pointer to save the tail, which reduces complexity in the insertion / deletion of the last element from **O(n)** to **O(1)**; but I decided to use the classic implementation.
+**Disclaimer**: in the implementation of linked and circular list I only use a pointer to save the head of the list, but in the double linked list implementation I use another pointer to save the tail, which reduces complexity in the insertion / deletion of the last element from **O(n)** to **O(1)**.

 **Good for:**
 - Simple Storage